Helen Cammock: Life and work

 Cammock's work often seeks to connect women's stories and voices across time, with common themes of oppression, feminist resistance, and solidarity, and exploring intersections of gender and race, the collective and the individual.

+Her 2025 video work Persistence was displayed at the National Portrait Gallery from late 2025 until June 2026.
+It was removed from display due to controversy regarding the role of Winston Churchill in the Bengal famine of 1943.